Fundament-Software/scopes/doc/dataformat.rst

 ^^^^^^^^^^^^^^^^^

 Raw block strings provide a way to quote multiple lines of text with characters that should not be escaped.
-Similar to block comments, a raw block string spans from its first character to the last line return before the first non-whitespace character with equal or lower indentation.
+A raw block string begins with ``""""`` (four double quotes).
+A raw block string ends at the first newline before a printable character that has a lower indentation.

 Here are some examples for valid raw block strings::

-    """a single-line string as a block string
+    """"a single-line string as a block string
-    """
+    # commented line inbetween
+    """"// a multi-line string that describes a valid C function
         #include <stdio.h>
         void a_function_in_c() {
             printf("hello world\n");